Join the movement, meet the moment.

 Explore how people shape the planet we live on.
 Delve into the dynamics of the Earth’s physical systems.
 Help solve many of the world’s most pressing problems, such as climate change, water scarcity, resource management, global population growth, natural resource sustainability, and more.

 Ranked 4th in Canada for research and reputation (QS World University Rankings by Subject 2023), Waterloo's Geography and Environmental Management department is one of Canada's largest.
-Choose from more than 70 geography courses, including lots of field studies, and maybe even take the opportunity to gain paid work experience through co-op.
+Choose from more than 70 geography courses, including lots of field studies, and gain paid work experience through co-op.

-Geography offers the flexibility to focus your degree with a variety of specializations and options or even add another major.
+Use the program's flexibility to focus your degree with specializations and options or even add another major.

 You’ll quickly connect with other students in the Faculty of Environment’s welcoming and close-knit community.
 And when you graduate, your degree can take you literally anywhere around the globe.